rtortori/ld-dockerprimer/README.md

 </details>

 As you can see, the container you created a few minutes ago with the *centos* image is not running anymore, but exited when you disconnected.
-Again, once the process exists (bash), the container terminates.
+Again, once the process exits (bash), the container terminates.

 Now let's move forward and create a container with an actual application.
 Let's start a web server: